MicrosoftDocs/visualstudio-docs/docs/xaml-tools/xaml-designtime-data.md

 - Design-time data requires Visual Studio 2019 update  [16.7](/visualstudio/releases/2019/release-notes) or greater

 - Supports Windows desktop projects that are targeting Windows Presentation Foundation (WPF) for .NET Core and UWP.
-This feature is not currently supported for WPF .NET Framework projects or WinUI 3.0
+This feature is also available for .NET Framework if you have the "New WPF XAML Designer for .NET Framework" preview feature enabled.

 - Starting with Visual Studio 2019 16.7 this feature works with all in-the-box controls from WPF and UWP frameworks.
-Support for 3rd party controls is also now available starting with 16.8 or greater"
+Support for 3rd party controls is also now available starting with 16.8 or greater

 ### The XAML Designer stopped working